popphp/pop-kettle/README.md

 ./kettle create:view <view>                              Create a new view file
 ```

+Once the respective class files or view scripts are created in the appropriate folders, you can then
+open them up and begin writing your application code.

 ### Data Model

 The `--data` option for the `create:model` command creates a model class that extends the